 About Physical Disabilities

 Physical disabilities are visible conditions that affect someone’s body and movement.
 They are disabilities you can notice most of the time, like someone using a breathing tube, walker, wheelchair, or prosthetic.
-Examples of conditions physically disabled people may have include cerebral palsy, cystic fibrosis, or multiple sclerosis.
-Physical disabilities can also be caused by accidents.
+Examples of conditions physically disabled people may have include cerebral palsy or multiple sclerosis.
+Physical disabilities can also be caused by accidents or illnesses.

 Inclusion Manners: Treat someone with a disability like a person but also be aware of their adaptations.
-If you think someone with a physical disability needs help, ask them first how you can help before you do.
+If you think someone with a physical disability needs help, ask them first.
 They may not want help all the time, just like anyone else!

-Avoid terms like “bound and/or confined to a wheelchair,” which assume that wheelchairs are something people are stuck with when that is not the case.
+Avoid terms like “bound” and/or “confined” when talking about wheelchairs.
+These words assume that wheelchairs are something people are stuck with when that is not the case.
 Instead, say that they use a wheelchair or are a wheelchair-user.
 Wheelchairs should not be seen as negative, and neither should any other visible forms of help for people with physical disabilities.

 Frida Kahlo, the famous artist known for her self-portraits, got into a bus accident when she was a teenager that damaged her spine and pelvis.
 Kahlo also had polio when she was a child that left her with a limp in her right leg.
 She used a wheelchair throughout her life, and she never shied away from her disability in her art.

-Claire Wineland was an advocate and activist for children and families affected by cystic fibrosis, a condition where your body produces a lot of mucus in the lungs and digestive system.
-Claire was born with this condition.
+Claire Wineland was an advocate and activist for children and families affected by cystic fibrosis, a genetic condition where your body produces a lot of mucus in the lungs and digestive system.
 When she was only 13 years old, she started the Claire’s Place Foundation to spread awareness about her disability and uplift the voices of the cystic fibrosis community.

 About Neurodivergent Disabilities

 Neurodivergent disabilities are ones that affect the mind—being neurodivergent means that a person’s brain works differently than others.
 Someone who isn’t neurodivergent is neurotypical.
-Neurodivergent people may feel safer by cleaning their hands a lot, hear voices when no one is talking, or have trouble focusing.
+Neurodivergent people may clean their hands a lot because it makes them feel safer, hear voices when no one is talking, or have trouble focusing.
 Some examples of neurodivergent disabilities include obsessive-compulsive disorder (OCD), dyslexia, and attention deficit hyperactivity disorder (ADHD).
 Many neurodivergent disabilities are also considered invisible disabilities since many people cannot tell if someone is neurodivergent from just looking at them.

 Inclusion Manners: Waving and smiling is a universal way to say “Hello!” to everyone and a great way of making friends.
 Everyone walks through the world differently, but kindness is the first step that goes a long way!

-Avoid terms like “crazy” and “dumb” to describe neurodivergent people or in day-to-day conversation.
-They are words that a lot of people say, but they are normalized ways of saying that being neurodivergent is different in a bad way.
+Avoid terms like “crazy” and “dumb” to describe neurodivergent people and, furthermore, in day-to-day conversation.
+They are words that a lot of people say that are normalized ways of saying that being neurodivergent is different in a bad way.
 Instead of saying that you’re doing something “crazy” or “dumb,” say that you’re being impulsive or silly.
 Neurodivergent people see the world differently, and it shouldn’t be looked at as the wrong way of seeing things!

 Simone Biles, a gold medal-winning Olympic gymnast, has had ADHD since she was a child.
 She has been very open about her neurodiversity since it was revealed to the public during the 2016 Olympics and said in a tweet that “Having ADHD, and taking medicine for it, is nothing to be ashamed of, nothing that I’m afraid to let people know.”

-Keira Knightley, a movie actress known for films like Pride and Prejudice and Pirates of the Caribbean, has had dyslexia her whole life.
-She took a bit longer to learn how to read than other kids, but she read Jane Austen’s Sense and Sensibility to help her grow more comfortable with her disability.
+Keira Knightley, a movie actress known for films like Pride and Prejudice and Pirates of the Caribbean, has dyslexia.
+Though she took a bit longer to learn how to read as a kid, she read Jane Austen’s Sense and Sensibility to help her grow more comfortable with her disability.

 About Developmental Disabilities

-Developmental disabilities affect how someone develops as they grow, like losing your hearing, having your muscles get weaker, having trouble remembering, or difficulties talking.
+Developmental disabilities affect how someone develops as they grow, like hearing loss, muscle weakness, memory loss, or speech impairment.
 They are typically life-long disabilities and come from your genetics, but every person with a developmental disability goes on a different journey.
-Examples of developmental disabilities include blindness, deafness, Down syndrome, and Rett syndrome.
+Examples of developmental disabilities include blindness, deafness, Down Syndrome, and Rett Syndrome.
 Developmental disabilities can apply to the other disability types as well, like physical and neurodivergent.

-Avoid terms like “differently-abled” or “special needs” because being disabled shouldn’t be seen as something sad or negative.
+Avoid terms like “differently-abled” or “special needs” because being disabled shouldn’t be seen as something we can’t talk about directly.
 Any disabled person shouldn’t feel “othered” or pushed to the side, so using the words that they prefer is the best option.

 Millie Bobby Brown, a talented actress known for her role on the show Stranger Things, was born with partial hearing loss in one ear and gradually lost her hearing in that ear completely.
-Although it was something she had to get used to and can’t fully hear when she performs, she still loves what she does and follows her dreams.
+Although it was something she had to get used to and still impacts her professional and personal life (e.g. she can’t fully hear when she performs), she still loves what she does and follows her dreams.

 RJ Mitte, an actor known for his appearance on the show Breaking Bad, has had spastic cerebral palsy since he was a toddler.
-He is an active campaigner for the disability community, especially allowing disabled actors to gain more visibility in the film and television industry.
+He is an active campaigner for the disability community, especially when it comes to advocating for allowing disabled actors to gain more visibility in the film and television industry.

 About Social Disabilities

-Inclusion Manners: Some people with social disabilities have ways to make themselves feel comfortable by avoiding eye contact, not getting too close to others, or move their arms around.
-It doesn’t mean that they don’t want to talk to you—it’s just something that works for them.
+Inclusion Manners: Some people with social disabilities have ways to make themselves feel comfortable by avoiding eye contact, not getting too close to others, or moving their arms around.
+It doesn’t mean that they don’t want to talk to you—it’s just something that works for them

-Anthony Hopkins, an award-winning actor, revealed that he is on the autism spectrum in the last few years.
+Anthony Hopkins, an award-winning actor, revealed a few years ago that he is on the autism spectrum.
 He finds his autistic traits “advantageous for an actor” because he likes to know every character he plays very well.
 He is also a musician and a painter and feels most comfortable when alone at his home in Wales.

-Susan Boyle, an opera singer, found out she was on the autism spectrum a lot later in life and was misdiagnosed when she was a child, doctors saying she had brain damage when that wasn’t the case.
-After she was properly diagnosed in her fifties, Susan is glad to better understand herself and the coping strategies she’s developed as a disabled person.
+Susan Boyle, an opera singer, found out she was on the autism spectrum late in life and was misdiagnosed when she was a child, when doctors told her she had brain damage even though that wasn’t the case.
+Ever since she was properly diagnosed in her fifties, Susan has been is glad to better understand herself and the coping strategies she’s developed as a disabled person.

 About Invisible Disabilities